Glossary of commonly used terms

 Damage - Another word for what happens when a student lose Hearts.

-Delayed damage - Delayed damage is not automatically handled and is instead sent to the teacher’s to-do list (and the students’ delayed damage queue).
+Delayed damage - Teachers can decide not to deal with damage right when it occurs.
+Delayed damage is not automatically handled and is instead sent to the teacher’s to-do list (and the students’ delayed damage queue).
 This enables students to use their powers to protect and heal each other before any Hearts are lost.

 Engagement Score - You can see your Engagement Score on the School Dashboard.
 It provides you with a general idea of how engaged students and teachers are with Classcraft, which, in turns, informs you how engaged they are in general.